Enoch Seminar: Second Enoch Seminar (Venice 2003)

+Third Enoch Seminar (Camaldoli 2005)

 The Third Enoch Seminar was held at Camaldoli, Italy (6–10 June 2005) at the Foresteria of the Camaldoli Monastery.

 The conference was organized by Gabriele Boccaccini (University of Michigan, USA) in consultation with the other senior members of the Enoch Seminar.
 It focused on the ideology and date of the Parables of Enoch as a Second Jewish document and on its message about the coming of the heavenly messiah "Son of Man."

-In attendance were 43 scholars from 11 countries: